Sentosa Musical Fountain: Journey Around the World and Spirits of Sentosa

 In 1997 came two shows, the first part of the show was Journey Around the World, which has disputed origins.
 The second part was "Spirits of Sentosa", developed by Laservision Mega Media Pty Ltd designers, Simon McCartney, Lloyd Weir, and Richard Tan.

 According to the only known video taken during the show's run, the show starts with an old wizard speaking to the audience about the wonders of Sentosa, which is also inhabited by spirits.
 The three Spirits of Sentosa are then shown one at a time, and it is revealed that their mystical powers are bound in a magical pearl.
 Unfortunately, the pearl is stolen by an evil 2D/CGI dragon, who wants it for its own selfish needs.
 Upon realizing that their magical pearl was stolen, the three spirits battle with the dragon to regain the pearl, with the evil dragon being defeated in the end.
 The pearl is returned to its rightful place and the fountains dance in celebration.
 The show ends with a final monologue from the same old wizard, and the show closes with a final dance from the fountains.
 It is noticeable too in the video that before the actual Spirits of Sentosa show starts, there is footage showing laser images projecting iconic world landmarks.
 This suggests that Journey Around the World could have been played first before Spirits of Sentosa is actually being performed.

 In a behind-the-scenes video, the cast members who performed as the three "Spirits of Sentosa" were filmed while posed in a bathtub while on set in Laservision's Sydney studio.

-According to many videos on YouTube, This show was switched between Spirits of Sentosa with Rise of the Merlion Show in 2000-2002 to fill the gap during the upgrade for the upcoming Magical Sentosa Show that will debut in 2002.
+According to many videos on YouTube, Spirits of Sentosa was periodically switched with the Rise of the Merlion show between 2000 and 2002 to fill the gap during the upgrade for the upcoming Magical Sentosa show that would debut in 2002.